vintasoftware/GPTBundle/README.md

 ---

 This library is created and maintaned by [Vinta Software](https://vinta.software) — by developers, and for developers.

+For questions, feedback, and partnerships don't hesitate to reach us at <a href="mailto:gptbundle@vinta.software">gptbundle@vinta.software</a>